MicrosoftDocs/SupportArticles-docs/Teams/files/desktop-app-option-missing.md

 ## Symptoms

 When you try to open a Microsoft Office file in Microsoft Teams, the desktop app option is missing.

-The following is an example of opening a Microsoft Word file by using the **Word desktop app** option:
+The following screenshot is an example of opening a word document by using the **Word desktop app** option:

 :::image type="content" source="media/desktop-app-option-missing/open-in-word-desktop-app.png" alt-text="Screenshot of the Word desktop app option.":::

-Additionally, the **Desktop app** option is also missing on the **Files** tab in Teams **Settings**.
+Additionally, the **Desktop app** option is also missing for the **File open preference** setting in Teams.

+The following screenshot shows the **Desktop app** option in Teams **Settings**.

 :::image type="content" source="media/desktop-app-option-missing/desktop-app-in-files-setting.png" alt-text="Screenshot of the Desktop app option in Files tab in settings.":::